 Later in life, Mrs. Brown became the Director of Missions at a large church and was able to travel to dozens of countries within the developing world.
 During this time, she noticed that the local women seemed to be doing all of the hard labor.
 The local leaders of the communities confirmed this fact to her and told her it would not change anytime soon.
 Emboldened, Mrs. Brown set out to look for an opportunity to work for a multinational organization dedicated to the holistic care of women.

 In 2005, after her long search came up empty, Mrs. Brown and her husband Doug Brown were compelled to start a nonprofit.
 In 2006, they founded SowHope with the mission to inspire women around the world by promoting wellness, education, and economic opportunities.
 The idea was simple: devise a model that was so easy to duplicate other organizations could copy it and serve the billions of impoverished women and consequently their families, in the most impoverished countries throughout the world.

 The strategy to partner with local leaders to solve local problems using local solutions became the best way to serve local communities – funding projects that the people truly wanted and needed, using the ideas they dreamed up themselves.
 This was an empowering concept that conceivably would spread like wildfire.
 Thirteen years later, SowHope continues to be one of the only multinational organizations solely dedicated to the holistic care of women.

-With the help of its donors, SowHope has impacted almost 90,000 women in 20 countries, funding over 160 projects.
-Projects have been funded in the areas of maternal healthcare and AIDS training, literacy and vocational training, microfinance, and many other local-dreamed ideas.
+With the help of its donors, SowHope has impacted over 111,000 women in 23 countries while funding 288 projects in the areas of maternal healthcare and AIDS training, literacy and vocational training, microfinance, and many other locally dreamed ideas.